 What we don’t: Some won’t love the non-adjustable build.

-The touring options above are adjustable in length, but there’s something to be said for the simplicity of a one-piece pole.
+Most of the touring options on our list are adjustable in length, but there’s something to be said for the simplicity of a one-piece pole.
 Dynafit’s Tour is just that: You don’t get the ability to change length, but its burly, all-aluminum construction easily outperforms the competition in toughness.
 Along with the clear advantages in durability, the Tour is also the cheapest backcountry option on our list at just $80 without sacrificing much in the way of performance or features.
-We especially like the long grip extensions for navigating steep or uneven slopes and hooked tip for adjusting bindings or flipping risers without having to bend down.
+We especially like the long grip extensions for navigating steep or uneven slopes and hooked tip for adjusting ski bindings or flipping risers without having to bend down.
 Tack on a scant 12.6-ounce weight for the pair—the lightest design to make our list this season—and the result is a feathery but reliable companion for long slogs into the backcountry.

 See the Dynafit Tour